 The Grocery Bag Technique

-Use these squares to cover your toes and heels before you put them in your climbing shoes
+Use these squares to cover your toes and your heels.

-BOOM!
-The plastic bag takes away most of the friction, making it easier to put your shoes on, and it eliminates almost all irritation on your toes, the side of your foot, and on the back of your heel.
+...and BOOM!
+The plastic bag takes away most of the friction, making it easier to put your shoes on.
+It also eliminates almost all irritation on your toes, the side of your foot, and on the back of your heel.

 When I get a new pair of shoes, I’ll use this for the first 30 minutes or so of each session.
 No more blisters from wearing a new model that you’ve never owned before.

-You can also use this for shoes that are hard to put on for the first time of the day, like Dragons or Teams.
-I’ll put the bag just over my heel, climb a handful of warmups, and then take it out for the rest of the session.
+You can also use this technique for shoes that are hard to put on for the first time of the day, like "Dragons" or "Teams" (from "FiveTen").
+I’ll put the bag over just my heel, climb a handful of warmups, and then take it out for the rest of the session.

 This is also a great method for new climbers who haven't developed toe calluses yet, and feel like their climbing time is limited by the pain of wearing climbing shoes.